My Dinner

 Tips and Tricks to make the best stollen

-• Soak the raisins minimum an hour – best overnight in water and rum (optional).
+• Soak the raisins minimum of an hour - best overnight in water and rum (optional).
 This prevents the raisins from burning and drying out.

 • Knead the dough thoroughly.
 However, ensure that the dough does not warm up too much while kneading.
 The dough needs to be hard in order to keep its form in the oven.